There were 2 really big online video guitar lesson websites up till 2022: Jamplay.com and GuitarTricks.com.

 It's important to know that GuitarTricks is the older site, established in 1998.
 As such, they practically invented online guitar lessons.

-JamPlay is the follower, who is set out to overtake the pioneer, as can be seen from the video editing quality, innovations in online guitar learning, and the rate at which new lessons are added to JamPlay.
+JamPlay was the follower, set out to overtake the pioneer, as could be seen from the video editing quality, innovations in online guitar learning, and the rate at which new lessons were added to JamPlay.

-Now have a look at this handy Jamplay vs Guitar Tricks comparison table below, to find the nitty-gritty differences between the 2 sites in 2024:
+Now have a look at this handy Jamplay vs Guitar Tricks comparison table below, to find the nitty-gritty differences between the 2 sites:

 Guitar Tricks logoJamplay logo